ogdenpm/c-ports/doc/Cports.md

 ### Digital Research MAC

-Initial port of Digital Research to MAC, not yet Linux compatible due to use of '\r'.
+Initial port of Digital Research to MAC.
 Could also benefit from general clean-up.

+To support running on Windows and Unix/Linux, '\r' characters are ignored and internally '\n' is translated to "\r\n", as the original code needs both.
+A minor risk of this is if the last line has an END and terminates in '\r' EOF, i.e. missing the '\n' then the code may report an error.
+If it does just add the new line.

 Note, the code appears to work on the sample files I have tested, including macros and if/else/endif statements, however it has not yet been extensively tested.
 If you find a bug let me know.